 What I Do

-How do societies adapt to technological change?
+How do societies manage technological change?

 DIGITAL TRANSFORMATION